fesplugas/nix-notes/README.md

 nix-env --query # You can also use -q short version
 ```

+> [!NOTE]
+> Although this is not the recommended way to install packages I used it in the past to make Nix work as Homebrew.
+Things will work properly until you have to compile packages, because not all libraries are linked in `~/.nix-profile/lib`.

 You can also pass a file the `nix-env`

 ```bash